evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 Only one service can be injected to a queue dispatcher.
 In this case, the task service will contain all the functions that our dispatcher needs.

-After you created the new dispatcher, you need to export the service and dispatcher within the index-ts and you will need to create a new module with the name 'DispatcherModule'.
-Now the meaning of the function 'module(getConfig(true))' can also be explained.
-Components and some modules may only be added in an Angular module in a 'zone.js' scope.
+After you created the new dispatcher, you need to export the service and dispatcher within the index-ts and you will need to create a new module with the name `DispatcherModule`.
+Now the meaning of the function `module(getConfig(true))` can also be explained.
+Components and some modules may only be added in an Angular module in a `zone.js` scope.
 If we took the standard module for the dispatcher and the queue would try to analyze this module again, we would run into various errors.
-To avoid this, we add another module here, the 'DispatcherModul'.
+To avoid this, we add another module here, the `DispatcherModul`.
 Only special modules and services are registered in it.
 Thus, not a single component can be displayed with this module.
 However, services for our dispatcher can be exported there and inserted into the dispatcher.
 We get Angular runtime data in our dispatcher, regardless of which ƉApp has just started.
 So while the queue is running, the user can change ƉApps and reload the page.
 However, our data will be synchronized.

-Add the following code to your index.ts:
+Add the following code to your `index.ts:
 ```ts
 import { TaskService } from './services/task';